Please press play on this while you read this entry. Don't feel the need to watch the video.

 Your picture is still on my wall, on my wall

-the things we did i can´t forget
+The colors are bright, bright as ever the things we did i can´t forget

 Some things last a lifetime